-- Select Plant Hire Company Ltd - Estimated 3.2%
+- HSS Hire Service Group Ltd - Estimated 3.5%

 M&A Activity in the Sector

-Upon breaking down the deal type, M&A activity within the sector is mainly categorised by acquisitions, with 185 since January 2011.
-There were also 22 MBOs and 7 MBIs.
-A geographical breakdown of the deals shows that the South East saw the most M&A activity, benefitting from 34 deals in the time frame.
-The North West has also seen a significant number of deals, with 29 deals completed.
-The remainder of the deals are spread throughout other regions whilst slowly declining to Northern Ireland, with just one deal.
+Upon breaking down the deal type, M&A activity within the sector is mainly categorised by acquisitions, with 153 since January 2011.
+There were also 18 MBOs, five MBIs and two mergers.
+A geographical breakdown of the deals shows that the South East saw the most M&A activity, benefitting from 27 deals in the time frame.
+The North West has also seen a significant number of deals, with 25 deals completed.
+The remainder of the deals are spread throughout other regions whilst slowly declining to Northern Ireland, with just three deals.

 Deal flow has been significant in each year with an increasing upwards trend through 2012-2017.
 This is likely a result of favourable economic condition, as larger players look to consolidate market share.
-With 24 deals through September 2018, forecasting the same rate to the end of the year gives 32 deals.
-This would be the largest contraction in the data set since 2011 to 2012.
-If the trend continues, this data would show a lack of confidence around acquisitive businesses.
+With 10 deals through June 2019, forecasting the same rate to the end of the year gives 24 deals.
+This is a good recovery from the lack of deals in 2018.
+If the trend continues, this data would show confidence around acquisitive businesses.

 |Plant Hire Benchmarking Data